wdp-beta/developer-starter-kit-hello-data/about.md

 # About the Hello Data! application

-The Starter Kit application illustrates how to navigate the project and asset structure, collect data asset information and then shows how to use that information to access a Cloudant database, a DB2 Warehouse on Cloud database and a data file that's stored in IBM Cloud Object Storage.
+The Starter Kit application illustrates how to navigate the project and asset structure, collect data asset information and then shows how to use that information to access a NoSQL database (IBM Cloudant), a relational database (DB2 Warehouse on Cloud) and a data file stored on the Cloud (IBM Cloud Object Storage.)

 It comprises of two components:
  * A simple HTML/Javascript web UI that collects user input and communicates with the back-end.